bevyengine/bevy-website/content/learn/book/the-game-loop/game-time.md

 ```

 If your systems uniformly rely on [`Time`], this will affect your entire game:
-halting, slowing or speeding up animations, movement, projectiles, physics and so on.
+halting, slowing, or speeding up animations, movement, projectiles, physics, and so on.
 Alternatively, [states] and [run conditions] can be used to skip systems while the game is paused.

 [states]: @/learn/book/control-flow/states.md
 [run conditions]: @/learn/book/control-flow/run-conditions.md

-## Fixing your timestep
+## Fixing Your Timestep

 Compensating for fluctuating frame times using delta time is a great start.
 But as the timeless [*Fix Your Timestep!*] article by Glenn Fiedler explains, for projects that require a higher level of stability and reproducibility,